-There is the little flowering of genuine entrepreneurship with can innovate and dare into new products and new processes.
+There is a little flowering of genuine entrepreneurship that can innovate and dare into new products and new processes.

-There has been an excessive Regulation and control of the private sector by the government.
+There has been excessive Regulation and control of the private sector by the government.

-This has prevented and competition from becoming a generalized phenomenon of the economy.
+This has prevented competition from becoming a generalized phenomenon of the economy.

-This has sniffled the capacity of the private sector to stand on their own.
+This has sniffled the capacity of the private sector to stand on its own.

 Another problem with the private sector is that its cost, in general, are large and the price of products are unduly high.

-Barring a small proportion of companies which are efficient and show good profitability ratio, many are insufficient.
+Barring a small proportion of companies that are efficient and show a good profitability ratio, many are insufficient.

-The cost of production in large part because of the poor technology and partly because of the poor management.
+The cost of production is large partly because of poor technology and partly because of poor management.

 The two other factors of higher costs are the high costs of raw materials and components and the higher rate of indirect taxes

-The private sector emerges a monopoly and the concentration of economic power in the hands of few.
+The private sector emerges as a monopoly and the concentration of economic power in the hands of a few.

 The dominance of some business groups in terms of capital and assets is an economic and social problem.